 - Earn a dual degree with the School of Library and Information management

-Our master's programs provide opportunities often available only to doctoral students.
+Our master's program provides opportunities often available only to doctoral students.

-- You can gain professional experience by attending conferences, giving presentations, and writing articles for publication.
+- Gain professional experience by attending conferences, giving presentations, and writing articles for publication.

 - Full-time students may work as Graduate Teaching Assistants, gaining valuable teaching experience.